richardpham949/firstproject/README.md

-# maven-project
-Very small project from Git
+# Simple Java webapp project to demonstrate the CI/CD pipeline using Git, Github, Jenkins on AWS environment